pkgconf/pkgconf/README.md

 libraries, making it a great tool for embedded systems and distributions with security concerns.

-## other differences verses pkg-config
+## other differences versus pkg-config

 As previously mentioned, pkgconf makes optimizations to the linker flags in both the case of static and shared linking in order to avoid overlinking binaries and also